Top places to live in Cornwall Wadebridge

 The excellent wood-fired gourmet Wild Bake pizza trailer can be found in the town centre on Monday nights.

-Wadebridge makes a surprisingly good choice if flying works for you, as London, Edinburgh, Glasgow, Dusseldorf, Copenhagen, Faro and Dublin are just a short flight away (Newquay airport is 20-mins drive).
-Wadebridge is less well connected for rail, with the nearest mainline station the other side of Bodmin, a 45-minute drive away.
+In normal times, Wadebridge is surprisingly handy for flying as Newquay airport is 20-mins drive.
+It is less well connected for rail, with the nearest mainline station the other side of Bodmin, a 45-minute drive away.
 The 1 hour 30 minute drive to Exeter is probably the quickest non-flying route to London, as you can pick up a fast train to London taking just over 2 hours (the train from Bodmin takes the more scenic coastal route up to Plymouth first, adding nearly 2 hours onto the journey).
 If you’re planning on driving to work anywhere outside of Wadebridge (or doing the school run down to Truro) you’ll want to pick your side of the town carefully.
 Despite the bypass bridge that was built in the early 90s doing sterling work diverting the A39, the gorgeous old bridge in the centre of town can be a bottleneck.

 View the full Top 200 Best Places to Live